xliusufe/rbs/README.md

 # RBS
 R package "rbs" providing a procedure to select the response variables and estimate regression coefficients simultaneously.
-It also provides the screening procedure based on the distance correlation, the solution to the quadratic 0-1 programming problems by transferring to k-flipping optimization problems and to continuous quadratic programming problems, and the multiple test procedure including Benjamini-Hochberg and Bonferroni correction.
+It also provides the screening procedure based on the distance correlation (Szekely and Rizzo (2009) and Li, Zhong and Zhu (2012)), the solution to the quadratic 0-1 programming problems by transferring to k-flipping optimization problems and to continuous quadratic programming problems, and the multiple test procedure including Benjamini-Hochberg and Bonferroni correction.
+The screening procedure based on the martingale difference correlation (MDC) is provided in other R package (https://github.com/xliusufe/hdtest).

 # Installation